russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is The Sixth Extinction: An Unnatural History worth reading?

-Yes, The Sixth Extinction is definitely worth reading for anyone interested in environmental science or ecology.
-Kolbert's engaging writing and thorough research not only enlighten readers about the pressing threat of extinction but also inspire action towards sustainability.
+Yes, The Sixth Extinction: An Unnatural History is definitely worth reading, especially for those interested in environmental science and conservation.
+Kolbert's engaging narrative and thorough research not only inform but also inspire action towards preserving our planet.

 How many pages is The Sixth Extinction: An Unnatural History and when was it published?

-What makes The Sixth Extinction: An Unnatural History relevant today?
+What makes Elizabeth Kolbert's approach unique in The Sixth Extinction: An Unnatural History?